 The best compliment Iíve possibly ever received was when a close friend casually referred to me as a ďRenaissance ManĒ.
 It felt good, but it also made me more self-aware of how my diverse interests have contributed to the development of my personality and achievements (both in work and in play).
 Iím a passionate guy, and Iím interested in what I donít know.

 I like water.
 I used to SCUBA dive a lot, both in Seattle and in Sydney, but havenít been in for a while.
 We live in Kiel, Germany now, and the Baltic is actually somewhat inviting on its better days.
-We went car-free on moving here.
-Itís quite easy to do when there is infrastructure built around bikes everywhere.
+I was car-free for the first few years.
+Itís quite easy to do when there is bike infrastructure everywhere.
 Weíve lived here since September 2014.
 Iíve been learning German on my own since about 7 months before then, through a combination of duolingo, AnkiDroid flashcards, German media and community interaction.
 I can communicate fluently in German.